Zile995/booster-um/config/CONFIG.md

     * `splash` a picture to display during boot for the **specified** kernel.
 To disable splash screen for **specified** kernel pkgbase, simply set this option to `false` or leave it blank.
 If `splash` is not defined, the `default_splash` option outside the `$pkgbase` node, will be used

     * `cmdline` is the cmdline for the **specified** kernel.
 This cmdline will be applied if the `cmdline_per_kernel` option is enabled.
-If `cmdline` is not defined here, booster-um will try to use the cmdline from `/etc/kernel/$pkgbase.cmdline` file.
-If cmdline is not defined neither in the config nor in the `/etc/kernel/$pkgbase.cmdline`, booster-um will try to use the default `cmdline` outside the `kernel_config` node
+If cmdline is not defined here, booster-um will try to use the default cmdline in the config file, outside the `kernel_config` node, the `cmdline`.
+If `cmdline` is not defined here, booster-um will try to use the cmdline from files in this order:
+      * `/etc/kernel/$pkgbase-cmdline`
+      * `/etc/kernel/cmdline`
+      If cmdline doesn't exist neither in the config nor in the mentioned files, booster-um will try to use the current cmdline from `/proc/cmdline`

     * `fallback_cmdline` is same as `cmdline` but for fallback kernel images.
-If it is not defined here, booster-um will try to use the cmdline from `/etc/kernel/$pkgbase-fallback.cmdline` file.
-If cmdline is not defined neither in the config nor in the `/etc/kernel/$pkgbase-fallback.cmdline`, booster-um will try to use the default `fallback_cmdline` outside the `kernel_config` node
+If cmdline is not defined here, booster-um will try to use the default cmdline for `$pkgbase`.
+If $pkgbase cmdlines are not defined, booster-um will try to use the default cmdlines in the config file, outside the `kernel_config` node (first `fallback_cmdline`, `then cmdline`).
+If these cmdlines are not defined in the config file, booster-um will try to use the cmdline from files in this order:
+      * `/etc/kernel/$pkgbase-cmdline-fallback`
+      * `/etc/kernel/$pkgbase-cmdline`
+      * `/etc/kernel/cmdline-fallback`
+      * `/etc/kernel/cmdline`
+      If cmdline doesn't exist neither in the config file nor in the mentioned files, booster-um will try to use the current cmdline from `/proc/cmdline`

     * `initramfs` provides initramfs type configuration for **specified** kernel.
 Here you can specify up to two types, `default` and `fallback`.
 If it is not defined, the `default_initramfs` will be used